sysbio-curie/Neko/docs/src/api.rst

 Network Class
 -------------

-The main class in Neko is the ``Network`` class.
+The main class in NeKo is the ``Network`` class.
 You can import it as follows:

 .. code-block:: python